Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 • Stronger and longer-lasting structures

-• Reduced environmental impact through sustainable materials
+• Reduced environmental impact through sustainable options

 • Improved insulation for energy-efficient buildings